PO Box 117 Emden IL 62635 Phone (217) 376-3230 Alt (217) 671-2724

 *Tennis shoes or boots- high tops are highly recommended–avoid loose, floppy rubber boots.
 If you wear rubber boots, you must bring a change of shoes and change them at 10 AM (weather permitting).
 Socks must come up higher than the top of your shoes.
 Shorty socks are guaranteed to give you blisters!

-*A long sleeve shirt – thin, light colored cotton with neck and cuff buttons is best.
-Shirts with short sleeves at least are mandatory.
+*A long sleeve shirt – REQUIRED - thin, light colored cotton with neck and cuff buttons is best.
+No short sleeved shirts.

 *Long pants – thin cotton type fabric is best.
 Jeans are heavy when wet and take a long time to dry.
 Long pants are mandatory.